 How Much Should I Cut

 Grass can get smothered and/or grow mold when a significant length is cut off all at once.
-The cut blades will stack up on the newly cut grass and stunt its growth.
+The cut blades will accumulate on the newly cut grass surface and can stunt its growth.
 When the grass is stressed or burnt, weeds are more likely to invade.

 Remember, different types of grasses have different optimal lengths.
 That being said, you can keep your grass longer or shorter if mowing is done correctly.

 For Longer Grass: